sal-siddiqui/flask-blog/README.md

 - Users can update their account details, including their username, email address, and password.
 - **Ideally, users would receive a token via email with instructions to reset their password.
 However, since I could not get the email service working, I instead flash the reset link directly to the user.**

-> **I have completed the project.
-In the future, I would like to explore the Flask [Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by [Miguel Grinberg](https://blog.miguelgrinberg.com/) to further enhance my knowledge.
-I plan to integrate additional concepts from the tutorial into this project.**

 ## ▶️ Usage

 To run the application, you can either clone the GitHub repository to your local machine or pull the image from Docker.
 Thereafter, navigate to `localhost:5000/auth/login`.